AlexNek/BlazorNet8PlusExamples/README.md

 It is possible to simulate button press in SSR mode too.
 You can see that two different counters (2,3) could be changed independely with page refresh.

->** Note:** Be aware that `OnInitialAsync' is called twice by interactive components.
+>**Note 1:** Be aware that `OnInitialAsync' is called twice by interactive components.
 Use cache or render mode checking to prevent possible duplicate API calls.

+>**Note 2:** I have added a `clear all` function to the server counter service.
+But it is better to play with the local instance.

 ### Counter page mode transition observation
 More interesting is when you switch pages from one rendering mode to another.